clayrobbins/SlowDAO/materials.md

 highlight: "Professional Capital for Creators"
 ---

-<h4 style="font-size: 22px">THE SLOW VENTURES CREATOR FUND: KEY MATERIALS</h4>

 Supporting professional creators with professional seed capital to grow their communities and fulfill their potential.

 *The most valuable brands of the future are going to be people rather than companies.
-However, in order to get to a future a few key things need to change about how influencer brands are built, financed and valued. [more on our thesis](http://influence.slow.co/thesis)*
+However, in order to get to a future a few key things need to change about how influencer brands are built, financed and valued. [more on our thesis](http://creatorfund.co/thesis)*

 <hr>